phil-lavin/raspi-bakelite/Readme.md

 * eeprom: Contains all of the code held on the hat's 64Kbit EEPROM chip
 * hat: Contains schematics, board designs and Gerber files for the custom designed Pi Hat
+* ringer: Contains details of the original ringer bell of the Bakelite phone and how it's powered in the VoIP conversion